4.9: Recursive for Loops

 .

-This is an example of a different kind of recursive loop.
+Population growth is another example of a recursive for loop.

 Figure \(\PageIndex{i}\): https://commons.wikimedia.org/wiki/File:Chipmunk_in_PP_(93909).jpg Creative Commons Attribution-Share Alike 4.0 International license.